Tampa Bay Lightning: Back-to-back Stanley Cups and three straight Final appearances (2019–2022)

 Tampa Bay had only played 70 games when the NHL suspended the season on March 12, 2020, due to concerns over the COVID-19 pandemic.
-It was not until late May that the league decided to cancel the remainder of the regular season.
+It was not until late May that the league decided to cancel the remaining three weeks of the regular season.
 At the time, the Lightning had a record of 43–21–6 and were second in their conference.
-To finish the season the league expanded the 2020 Stanley Cup playoffs to include 24 teams.
+To finish the season, the league expanded the 2020 Stanley Cup playoffs to include 24 teams rather than 16.
 In July, it was announced that the playoffs would begin August 1, and would take place in the Canadian cities of Toronto as the Eastern Conference hub, and Edmonton for the Western Conference.
 By virtue of having one of the top four highest point percentages at the time the season was suspended, the Lightning not only qualified for the playoffs, but would first compete in a single round-robin opening round group with the Boston Bruins, Washington Capitals, and Philadelphia Flyers to determine seeding.
 Winning two out of three games, the Lightning earned the second seed in the East.